enmitko1/oracle_db_install_RHEL8/README_EN.md

 Modify the parameters of the default kernel to disable the transparent hugepages: grubby --args="transparent_hugepage=never" --update-kernel /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64

-Review the kernel parameters once more to verify the changes hace taken effect: grubby --info /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64
+Review the kernel parameters once more to verify the changes have taken effect: grubby --info /boot/vmlinuz-4.18.0-513.24.1.el8_9.x86_64

 6. Create the directories necessary for the software, database data and additional scripts, run the script create_directories.sh available in the repository: